SajjadShishir/Master-Details-CRUD-UsingEntityFramework/README.md

 This project is a Master-Details CRUD application built with ASP.NET Core, Entity Framework Core 8.0.8, and jQuery, Ajax.
 It demonstrates how to perform Create, Read, Update, and Delete operations in a master-details relationship using modern web technologies.

-# Hi, I'm Sajjad Hossan Riad!👋
+# Hi, I'm Sajjad Hossan Riad!

 ## Installation